Corporate founders battle boards to overturn forced exits

 Wilson, however, remained on the board so that directors could tap his knowledge about the company and its customers.
 The board assured Potdevin that he would be able to run Lululemon without undue influence from Wilson, according to a source familiar with the situation who spoke on condition of anonymity.

-The problems spilled out into the open in June, when Wilson lashed out at the board, saying its new chairman and another director were too focused on short-term growth.
+The problems spilled out into the open in June, when Wilson lashed out at the board, saying its new chairman and another director were too focussed on short-term growth.

-A spokesman for Wilson said he had stepped down from management in January 2012 to give then CEO Christine Day the room she wanted to run the company.
-Lululemon's board then asked Wilson to return from Australia to address a product quality issue, said the spokesman, Jim Courtovich.

-"Chip Wilson has always been focused on doing what is in the best interests of Lululemon and its shareholders," Courtovich said.
-"Since then, he has been providing important input that has changed the direction of the company."

 The two sides settled last week, when Wilson agreed not to wage a proxy contest and to sell half his stake to private equity firm Advent International.